 While no books are off limits for any time of the year, there’s something about reading a book in the summer that is set in the summer that just feels so right for the season.
 Just like cuddling up with a cozy mystery in the fall feels so right for that season.
 Or a Christmas novel in December.

-While there are some authors who are known for writing books set in summer like Elin Hilderbrand, there are other books that may not be quite as obvious at first glance.
+While some authors, like Elin Hilderbrand, are known for writing books set in summer, there are others that may not be quite as obvious at first glance.

 This post is all about books set in summer that will be perfect for your Summer Reading List.